Castro drops out of 2020 presidential race

 Castro -- who was Obama's housing secretary in his second term -- denied taking a personal dig at Biden as others in the field condemned the exchange.

-Castro failed to make the stage in the last two debates and was almost certain to be shut out of the January debate as well.
+Castro frequently slammed the Democratic National Committee for their qualifying criteria to make the primary debates.
+He failed to make the stage in the last two showdowns and was almost certain to be shut out of the January debate as well.

-He recently pulled out his small staffs from the early-voting states of New Hampshire and South Carolina in order to focus on Iowa and Nevada, as well as his home state of Texas.
+In the autumn he shuttered his small staffs from the early-voting states of New Hampshire and South Carolina in order to focus on Iowa and Nevada, as well as his home state of Texas.

+And Castro took aim at both Iowa and New Hampshire -- both overwhelmingly caucasian states -- for traditionally holding the first two contests in the presidential primary and caucus nominating calendar.

+In his video announcing he was ending his bid, he emphasized that "it's time for the Democratic party to change the way that we do our presidential nominating process."